-The TOE environment shall provide a Separate Execution Environment to protect the TOE, the TOE configuration and biometric data during runtime and storage.
+The TOE environment shall provide the SEE to protect the TOE, the TOE configuration and biometric data during runtime and storage.

 The TOE and TOE environment (i.e. the computer) satisfy relevant requirements defined in this PP-Module and Base-PP respectively to protect biometric data.